-"Many times, we work on the shared needs, and the multicultural encounter […] occurs as part of the joint work.
-Even if in the beginning the encounter revolve around the shared interest, it also develops a basis for joint meetings to celebrate holidays, and for deeper acquaintance with […] each culture."
+Often, we work on common issues, and the multicultural encounter […] occurs as part of the joint work.
+Even if in the beginning the encounter revolves around the shared issue, it also becomes a basis for joint meetings to celebrate holidays, and for deeper acquaintance with […] each culture.

 This practice was common among interviewees.
-Some encouraged discussions regarding the shared coexistence and sought to promote tolerance in the urban community.
-Other participants shared they initiated ethnic-cultural events to strengthen multiculturalism and bring together the Jewish and Arab residents.
-For instance, in the following quote an Arab participant explains her choice to organize an 'Iftar' meal, traditionally celebrated every evening during Ramadan, for both Arabs and Jewish residents in a mixed neighborhood in order to promote the shared existence:
+Some encouraged discussions regarding shared coexistence and sought to promote tolerance in the urban community.
+Other participants reported initiating ethnic-cultural events to strengthen multiculturalism and bring Jewish and Arab residents together.
+For example, in the following response, an Arab participant explains her decision to organize an Iftar meal, traditionally celebrated every evening during Ramadan, for both Arabs and Jewish residents in a mixed neighborhood to promote coexistence:

-"It is not formally part of my role, but it is good for the establishment […] (as a result of this initiatives) there is coexistence in the neighborhood.
-I promoted it. […] no one asked me to organize it […] The women from the community garden and I cooked […] We brought food to promote the shared lives of Jews and Arabs".
+It is not formally part of my role, but it is good for the establishment […] There is coexistence in the neighborhood (as a result of these initiatives).
+I promoted it. […] No one asked me to organize it. […] The women from the community garden and I cooked. […] We brought food to promote coexistence of Jews and Arabs.

 Promoting cultural and linguistic accessibility

-Participants put their efforts in removing cultural barriers and actively adjusting their community activities linguistically and culturally.
-Some of them indicated that they advertise their activities in various languages and use the service of interpreters in community meetings.
-Furthermore, some of the participants noted that they take into account holidays and cultural or religious codes while planning community activities.
-For example, one Arab participant described the development of a municipal community mediations group.
-Alongside Western oriented mediation training usually used in Israel, he insisted on developing a parallel course that is culturally adjusted to the Arab society's norms, as described in the following quote:
+Participants strove to remove cultural barriers and actively adjust their community activities linguistically and culturally.
+Some indicated that they advertise their activities in various languages and use interpreters in community meetings.
+Furthermore, some of the participants noted that they take holidays and cultural or religious codes into account when planning community activities.
+For example, one Arab participant described the development of a municipal community mediation group.
+Alongside the Western-oriented mediation training usually used in Israel, he insisted on developing a parallel course that is culturally adjusted to Arab societal norms, as described in the following:

-"When we in the city council decided that we want to have a group of community mediators the thinking was 'Ok.
-We bring the Israeli mediation (process)' […] and then here, I brought the new system […] (Because) you can't come and use the Israeli norms for mediation and to dress it on the Arab society.
-It doesn't work […] because in the Arab society we have community leaders, we have a pardons committee […] before we use the law we use […] the religion as a mediation tool.
-It was hard to accept it originally but in the end the office and the partners gave in and said 'Ok let's have a mediation group to qualify Arabic speaking people'”
+When we in the city council decided that we wanted to have a group of community mediators, the thinking was, ‘Ok, We bring the Israeli mediation (process)’ […] and then here, I brought the new system […] (because) you can’t come and use Israeli norms for mediation and force it on the Arab community.
+It doesn’t work […] because the Arab community has community leaders, we have a pardons committee […] before we use the law we use […] religion as a mediation tool.
+First, it was hard to accept, but, in the end, the office and the partners gave in and said ‘Ok let’s have a mediation group to qualify Arabic-speaking people’.

-Other participants, mainly in managerial positions, shared that they work to promote cultural accessibility through employing staff that represent the diverse ethnic groups in the city.
-They believed that such an institutional diversity would expand minority populations' identification and constitute a role model for the urban community, as illustrated in the words of a Jewish manager:
+Other participants, mainly in managerial positions, reported that they work to promote cultural accessibility through employing staff representative of the city’s diverse ethnic groups.
+They believed that such institutional diversity would expand minority populations’ identification and serve as a role model for the urban community.
+As a Jewish manager explained:

-"The team consists only of residents […] and they do represent the diversification of the communities that exist here. […] It was a statement that this home […] it has a place for everyone […] we are all different and we're all coming from different places […] and if we are successful in creating a common language between us that's accepting and enabling and allowing to be then this is something that we can go out with to the community as well"
+The team consists only of residents […] and they represent the diversity of the communities that exist here. […] It is a statement that this is home. […] It has a place for everyone. […] We are all different and we all come from different places […] and if we are successful in creating a common language between us that is accepting, enabling, and tolerant, then this is something that we can take out to the community as well.